wogong/blog-to-ebook/readme.md

 Generate ebook (mobi & epub) from blog posts using calibre.

-You can find recipes in `recipe` directory and use `test.recipe.py` for debugging your own recipes.
+You can find recipes in `recipes` directory and use `test.recipe.py` for debugging your own recipes.

 ## Reference
 - calibre document: <https://manual.calibre-ebook.com/news_recipe.html>